BhanuuChoudhary/Glow_Feed/README.md

 # Glow_Feed
-GlowFeed is a full-stack social media app built with Node.js, Express, MySQL, HTML, CSS, and JavaScript, allowing users to create, edit, and view posts in a responsive, interactive feed.
+GlowFeed is a full-stack social media app built with Node.js, Express, CSS, and JavaScript, allowing users to create, edit, and view posts in a responsive, interactive feed.